 Gordon's Parents of Students of Color group held its first meeting in 1999.
 This is the same year that the Board approved the Vision for Racial Diversity which states, “Gordon School is embracing the changes necessary to become a racially diverse and inclusive community..."
 It was recognized then (and continues to be recognized) that creating affinity structures was an important step toward achieving the goals in the Vision.
 POSOC was created to provide a place for parents to discuss the distinct issues, needs and experiences of students of color in independent schools.

 Over the years, POSOC has brought together parents for meetings, workshops, facilitated conversations and informal community building, as well as full-family events like brunches, cookouts and roller skating parties.
 Take a look at resources that have previously been discussed or shared in meetings.

-POSOC is chaired by Gordon parent Besenia Rodriguez, who can be reached at email@example.com
+POSOC is co-facilitated by Gordon parents Besenia Rodriguez and Chrystal Vergara-López, who can be reached at email@example.com